full control of your digital advertising. Try Free for 14 Days

-I dare say that ad tech tools are the most miraculous advent for online entrepreneurs of all kinds.
-Outside the ad tech industry, Google and Facebook would never reach 10-figure revenues, millions of brands would sink into oblivion, and we'd have to pay for every second app we have on our iPhone — there'd be no way to monetize them all.
+Ad tech tools are the most miraculous advent for online entrepreneurs of all kinds.
+Outside the ad tech industry, Google and Facebook would never reach 10-figure revenue levels, millions of brands would sink into oblivion, and we'd have to pay for every app on our iPhones.
+There'd be no way to monetize them all.

 Ad Tech Explained